 Step 1.1: Assess compliance of the current baseline with relevant mandatory national and/or sectoral policies

-The current baseline (using traditional 3 stone fires for cooking for domestic purposes) complies with all relevant mandatory national and/or sectoral policies applicable at the time of requesting renewal of the crediting period.
+The government of Kenya has communicated targets to actively increase the share of improved cooking-technologies under its efforts to reach the SDG.
+These include explicitly improved biomass cookstoves.
+However, the main cooking technology for most rural households in Kenya remains the three-stone fire technology (see also step 1.2).
+In this sense, the current baseline (using traditional 3 stone fires for cooking for domestic purposes) complies with all relevant mandatory national and/or sectoral policies applicable at the time of requesting renewal of the crediting period.
+The project activity itself supports the government’s ambition to increase the share of improved cooking technologies.

 Step 1.2: Assess the impact of circumstances